9CB5/jadu-rss-chris/README.md

 - User: When a user deletes the channel, only the link between the user and the channel will be removed (i.e. delete from the pivot table called `user_link`).

 # Troubleshooting
-You may encounter some errors during the setup process and this section will show you the errors I came across and how I fixed them.
+You may encounter some errors during the setup process depending on how your environment is setup and in this section I will show you the errors I came across and how I fixed them.

 **Curl error 60: SSL cert problem: unable to get the local issuer certificate.**
 1. Download the `cacert.pem` file at https://curl.se/docs/caextract.html